Cupiennius salei: Description

 Cupiennius salei is a large spider with distinct sexual dimorphism.
 The females are relatively larger than the males, measuring up to 3.5 cm in body length, with a 10 cm legspan.
 The dorsal side of the body is chocolate-brown with small, lighter spots on the abdomen and many darker longitudinal stripes, particularly on the carapace.
-The ventral side is red-orange with thick black central region under the abdomen.
+The ventral side is red-orange with a thick black central region under the abdomen.
 Males measure up to 2.5 cm long and have very long and thin legs.
 The males are much lighter in colour than the females.
 They are distinct, with conspicuous palpal bulbs.